eukras/job-matcher-jc7845s6lk/README.md

 Match jobseekers to jobs by skills.

 ## Results

-* It performs the given matching challenge of 10 jobs and 10 job seekers in ~80ms, producing 49 matches.
+* `main.py` performs the given matching challenge of 10 jobs and 10 job seekers in ~80ms, producing 49 matches.
-* It matches jobs and job_seeker files of 10,000 lines each in ~15s, producing 4,000,000 matches.
+* It matches jobs and job_seeker files of 10,000 lines each in ~15s, producing ~4,000,000 matches.
-* Two matching strategies were implemented, though they were found to perform about the same.
+* Two matching strategies were implemented, naivce and preemptive, and found to perform about the same.
-* If we can discard matches under 50%, however, the preemptive matching strategy can cut this time to 8.6s.
+* If we can discard matches under 50%, however, the preemptive matching strategy can cut this time to 8-9s.

 ## Implementation Decisions